Tokololo/react-json-ptr-form/README.md

     }
 Why would you want to provide a new reference?

 In the above `setValue("Cheese", '/options/-')` you appended a value to an array.
 If the array already existed no new reference is provided.
 The form will still rerender with the new correct values but dependent form controls might not render correctly.
-Let's imagine you have a fancy select list that internally has a use hook with a dependency list for its options and you pass `value('/options')` to it.
-If you `setValue("Cheese", '/options/-')` it will not update it's internal state as its dependency list detected no change.
+Let's imagine you have a fancy select list that internally has a useMemo hook with a dependency list for its options and you pass `value('/options')` to it.
+If you `setValue("Cheese", '/options/-')` the altered array will still be passed to it but it will not rerun its useMemo hook as the dependency list detected no change.

 ## Submit a form
 You are in complete control of how to submit your form.
 A practical example is as follows: